Jumièges

 Jumièges (/fr/) is a commune in the Seine-Maritime department in the Normandy region in north-western France.
+In 1868, the commune of Heurteauville was created from part of the Jumièges.

 Geography

-A forestry and farming village situated in a meander of the river Seine, some 13 mi west of Rouen, at the junction of the D 65 and the D 143 roads.
-A ferry service operates here, connecting the commune with the south and west sides of the river.
+A forestry and farming village situated in a meander of the River Seine, the commune is some 13 mi west of Rouen, at the junction of the D 65 and the D 143 roads.
+A ferry service operates here and connects it with the south and the west sides of the river.